 Data on population, social, economic and housing are collected and tabulated by the US Census Bureau for the decennial census and American Community Survey (ACS).
 The ACS is an ongoing statistical household survey sent to approximately 3 million households every year which replaces the traditional long form that was used in previous decennial censuses.
 From the survey, the Bureau is able to produce estimates which are released annually.

-The Population Estimates Program of the U.S. Census Bureau estimates that between 2010 and 2015, New Mexico’s population increased by about 1.3%.
-Over this five year period, three of the four metropolitan statistical areas in New Mexico saw increased population growth rates including Albuquerque MSA at 2.3%, Las Cruces MSA at 2.4% percent, and Santa Fe MSA at 3.1% while Farmington MSA lost about 8.7%.
-Colfax County saw the largest decline in population over this period (9.7%) while Lea County saw the largest growth in population (10%).
-12 of the 33 counties in the state witnessed population growth over the period.
+The Population Estimates Program of the U.S. Census Bureau estimates that between 2010 and 2017, New Mexico’s population increased by about 1.1%.
+Over this seven-year period, many of the state’s counties grew while some saw a decrease in population.
+For instance, Colfax County saw a decline in population over this period (11.3%) while Lea County saw a growth in population (6.4%).
 The state still continues to attract people from the around the world as indicated by the positive net international migration.

 The Census Bureau provides Demographic Profiles from the 2010 Census.
 The Demographic Profile for the state is provided below.